activescott/irritable-iterable/readme.md

 ## Contributing

 This is a community project.
 We invite your participation through issues and pull requests!
-You can peruse the [contributing guidelines](.github/CONTRIBUTING.md).
+You can peruse the [contributing guidelines](.github/CONTRIBUTING.md) and see Contributing Notes below.

 ## Building